 The cycling world is full of technical terms, but if you’re new to the sport there’s a few you should know.
 As part of your training, you’ll probably have heard the phrase ‘watts per kilo’ thrown around.
 But what does it actually mean, and how do you calculate yours?

-To calculate your power ratio you’ll just need two measurements: your weight and your max power output - easily measurable with some scales and a Wattbike!
+To calculate your power to weight ratio you’ll just need two measurements: your weight in kilograms and your max power output - easily measurable with some scales and a Wattbike!

 Make sure you’re correctly warmed up, and then take a 20-minute test, found on the free Wattbike Hub app, and pedal as hard and consistently as you can for the 20 minutes, recording your average power output.
 Your hour max sustainable output will likely be five to ten per cent lower than this, and your five-minute max sustainable output likely five percent higher.

 Alternatively, you could measure your max amount of power over an FTP test, and then run a seperate five-minute, one-minute and five-second test.
 Doing it this way will help you to identify your strengths and weakness areas.
 For example, a high power output over five seconds or a minute indicates sprinting is your strong point, whereas a higher output over five or twenty minutes suggests you may be a stronger climber or time trialist.